cortez-dillon/assignment/stage1.md

   - Build Stage 2 quantitative scenario model in Excel.
   - Analyze comparative net proceeds for each strategy.
 Responsibility: Treasury & Risk Team

+References

+CBH.
+(2024).
+Foreign Exchange Risk Management: Accounting Strategies.

+Bauer College, UH.
+(2024).
+Measuring FX Exposure.

+François Masquelier.
+(2024).
+Pros and Cons of Hedging Forex.

+EBC.
+(2025).
+What Is Hedging in Forex and When to Use It.

+Nomentia.
+(2025).
+FX risk management: from FX risk exposure to hedging.